Sum with INDEX-MATCH Functions under Multiple Criteria in Excel

 Using SUMIFS with INDEX & MATCH Functions in Excel

 SUMIFS is a subcategory of the SUMIF function.
 By combining SUMIFS with INDEX & MATCH functions, you can add more than one criterion, which is not possible with SUMIF alone.
-In SUMIFS, you input the Sum Range first, followed by the Criteria Range and the range criteria.
+In SUMIFS, you enter the Sum Range first, followed by the Criteria Range and the range criteria.

 Scenario: